 Only deal with, or request funds to be sent through legitimate financial institutions or money transfer businesses.
 If you’re expecting to receive funds from overseas, review your bank account activity and report any suspicious transactions.

-If you notice any suspicious activity occurring in your bank account, including the warning signs above, you should immediately report it to your bank in the first instance, or call Crime Stoppers on 1800 333 000.
+If you notice any suspicious activity occurring in your bank account, including the warning signs above, you should immediately report it to your bank.

 If you have any questions or would like to know more about the ‘Cuckoo Smurfing Scheme’, get in contact with a team member at Morrows.